-MULWF Multiply W with f

-Syntax: MULWF f {,a}

-Operands: $0 \le f \le 255$ a $\in [0,1]$

-Operation: (W) $x(f) \rightarrow PRODH:PRODL$

-Status Affected: None

-Encoding: 0000 001a ffff ffff

-Description: An unsigned multiplication is carried out between the contents of W and the register file location 'f'.
+MULWF Multiply W with f Svntax: MULWF f {,a} $0 \le f \le 255$ Operands: $a \in [0,1]$ (W) $x(f) \rightarrow PRODH:PRODL$ Operation: Status Affected: None Encoding: 0000 001a ffff ffff An unsigned multiplication is carried Description: out between the contents of W and the register file location 'f'.
 The 16-bit result is stored in the PRODH:PRODL register pair.
 PRODH contains the high byte.
 Both W and 'f' are unchanged.

-None of the Status flags are affected.
+None of the status flags are affected.

 Note that neither overflow nor carry is possible in this operation.
 A zero result is possible but not detected.

+result is possible but not detected.
 If 'a' is '0', the Access Bank is selected.
 If 'a' is '1', the BSR is used to select the GPR bank (default).
 If 'a' is '0' and the extended instruction set is enabled, this instruction operates in Indexed Literal Offset Addressing mode whenever f ≤ 95 (5Fh).
+See Section 23.2.3

-See Section 24.2.3 "Byte-Oriented and Bit-Oriented Instructions in Indexed Literal Offset Mode" for details.
+"Byte-Oriented and Bit-Oriented Instructions in Indexed Literal Offset Mode" for details.